-Based on the recommendation of the Head of the Institution, a candidate with valid reasons may be granted permission by the University to withdraw from writing the entire semester examination as one Unit.
+A candidate may, for valid reasons, and on the recommendation of the Head of the Institution be granted permission by the University to withdraw from writing the entire semester examination as one Unit.
 The withdrawal application shall be valid only if it is made earlier than the commencement of the last theory examination pertaining to that semester.
 Withdrawal shall be permitted only once during the entire course.
-A candidate who has withdrawn is also eligible to be awarded DISTINCTION provided he/she satisfies the other necessary conditions.
-But, they are not eligible to be awarded a rank.
+Other conditions being satisfactory, candidates who withdraw are also eligible to be awarded DISTINCTION whereas they are not eligible to be awarded a rank.